GuylianGilsing/PHPValidation/README.md

     - `dateLowerEqual` field validator for date strings and objects that implement the DateTimeInterface interface
     - `dateGreaterThan` field validator for date strings and objects that implement the DateTimeInterface interface
     - `dateGreaterEqual` field validator for date strings and objects that implement the DateTimeInterface interface
+    - `dateBetween` field validator for date strings and objects that implement the DateTimeInterface interface

 ## Installation
 ```bash